Are you ready to eat through the rainbow with me?

 Broccoli is full of fiber, which is critical for digestive health.
 Its fiber & antioxidants also assist in controlling blood sugar levels.
-Easy to grow and readily available year-round when we can’t grow it. .
+It’s easy to grow and readily available year-round when we can’t grow it.
 Cabbage is an excellent source of Vitamin C for the immune system.
-Also a member of the Brassica family, so perfect “roughage” for the digestive system and loaded with B Vitamins.
+Also a member of the Brassica family, it is perfect “roughage” for the digestive system and loaded with B Vitamins.
 Also easy to grow and readily available.

 Suggestions for those deep greens.